JustinTrombley96/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map will return a new array, while .forEach will allow a callback function to change the current array.

 2. What is the difference between a function and a method?

+A method is a property as an object, while a function doesn't have to be.

 3. What is closure?

+A closure allows an inner function to have access to an outer function's variables.

 4. Describe the four rules of the 'this' keyword.

+When in global scope, "this" will be the window.console Object.
+(Window/Global Object Binding)

+When a function is called by a preceding dot, the object before that dot is "this".
+(Implicit Binding)

+When a constructor is used, "this" refers to an instance of the object that is created and returned by the constructor function.
+(New Binding)

+When a call of apply method is used, then "this" is defined.
+(Explicit Binding)

 5. Why do we need super() in an extended class?

+This is used to tell a parent's constructor to take from the child's attributes and does away with Object.create(param1, param2) syntax.

 ## Project Set up